Become an investor

 2. Invest time.

 Investing money is real work, though.
 One of the biggest mistakes is not to inform yourself properly before buying securities.
-You are probably painstaking about buying a new car and should be just as precise when it comes to the key financial figures of an exciting company, the products and services offered, and who its competition is.
+You are probably painstaking about buying a new car and should be just as precise when it comes to the key financial figures of an exciting company, the products and services offered and the competitors.